- Chart

 Ideal Investor Profile

-The ideal investor for HYEM is one seeking higher income potential and willing to accept the risks associated with emerging markets and high-yield debt.
-Investors should have a long-term investment horizon and a tolerance for volatility.
+The ideal investor is seeking higher yields and willing to accept the elevated risks associated with emerging market high-yield debt.

 Market Risk